 Content of the inspection report after VdS 2860:

-- Front page
+- Cover page

-- List of inspected facilities with comments
+- List of inspected operation area with comments

 How does thermography work?

-Why should I execute thermography at electrical installations?
+Why perform thermography at electrical systems?

-What are the advantages of the electro thermography?
+What are the advantages of electro thermography?